adeebsal/homevaluepredictor/README.md

-# homevaluepredictor
+# Home Value Predictor
-Midterm and final project for ECO4444, predicts home values from input data
+Midterm and final project for ECO4444, predicts property values from input data in CSV format.
+Pair project, built by me and Cody Olivotto (colivotto@yahoo.com)